 Applying so much patience was tough.
 I did, eventually, need to include some of the building into my work while photographing the renovated Boundary Layer Wind Tunnel.
 See the image below as an example:

-If I was shooting, I would include to reshoot once the building truly became the matured Amit Chakma Engineering Building.
-The images of it with orange were confusing people on reddit, Instagram, and Facebook.
+If I was shooting, I would include reshooting once the building truly became the matured Amit Chakma Engineering Building.
+The images of it with orange were confusing people on Reddit, Instagram, and Facebook.
 People didn’t understand that it wasn’t done yet and would softly rip on the design.